mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 that corresponds to the package URL.
 It does this regardless of the directory from which `go get` is run.
-For example, `go get github.com/julienschmidt/httprouter` installs the`.go` files that implement the package in `$GOPATH/src/github.com/julienschmidt/httprouter`.
+For example, `go get github.com/julienschmidt/httprouter` downloads the`.go` files that implement the package to `$GOPATH/src/github.com/julienschmidt/httprouter` and installs the package.
 Using the package URL avoids path/directory conflicts.

 The `go get` command also builds the package and places its object file